Microsoft rolls out Xbox Mode, bringing ...

 What Copilot on console was actually supposed to do

 For those who missed the original announcement, Xbox's vision for Copilot on console was an AI coaching tool that would offer in-game guidance.
 The early demos were not exactly inspiring.
-As one outlet noted at the time, the assistant had a tendency to explain basic mechanics to players in a tone that felt condescending, walking through things like movement controls in games most people have been playing for years.
+The assistant had a tendency to explain basic mechanics to players in a tone that felt condescending, walking through things like movement controls in games most people have been playing for years.

 The idea that players were going to pause a session of Halo or Forza to ask an AI chatbot for tips was always a stretch.
 Here's the thing: gamers already have YouTube, Reddit, and dedicated wikis for that.
 Copilot was solving a problem that the gaming community had already solved for itself, and doing it worse.

-According to reporting from Game Informer, Sharma's statement explicitly frames the decision as part of a broader shift away from features that do not align with Xbox's current direction.
+Sharma's statement frames the decision as part of a broader shift away from features that do not align with Xbox's current direction.
+The company is cutting what doesn't work and moving on.

 Where Xbox is pointing its AI bets instead